realivanivani/realivanivani.github.io/_posts/2025-05-03-git-commands-examples.md

   - command-line
   - collaboration
   - examples
+  - basics
 ---

 As a data scientist who is supposed to be working closely with developers, I constantly find myself forgetting Git commands, especially when switching between feature branches, stashing changes, or pushing to remotes.
 While Git is integrated into **VSCode** and offers a visual module for staging, committing, and syncing, I still **prefer the command line**.
 It gives me more control and a clearer understanding of what's happening under the hood.

-This post is a **practical reference** with Git commands I use (or forget to use) when working in a **collaborative, multi-developer environment**.
+This post is a practical reference with Git commands I use (or forget to use) when working in a collaborative, multi-developer environment.
 Whether you're tracking changes in a Jupyter notebook, resolving merge conflicts in a data pipeline, or reviewing a colleague's commit history, this guide will help you keep your workflow clean and efficient.
+I’ll keep referring to this blog every time I forget to rebase properly.
+Hopefully, it’ll help you too.

 ![image](https://github.com/user-attachments/assets/b468597e-ea2d-49e9-a1d1-0b6528b451ab)